jameshanlon/jameshanlon.github.io/content/garden-workshop.md

 During the summer of 2021 I built a garden workshop.
-This was a joint endeavour with my partner, who designed and specified the form and finish (credit to the CAD drawings goes to her).
+This was a joint endeavour with my partner, who designed and specified the form and finish (credit for the [CAD drawings](#drawings) goes to her).
 The basic construction follows the methodology of [Oakwood Garden Rooms](https://www.oakwoodgardenrooms.com/) who's [YouTube channel](https://www.youtube.com/channel/UChqWFbSX8STP_c8W0RVW1Xw) proved invaluable guidance through the process.
-I also bought from them parts for the rod system for the footings, and a 'build pack', which most importantly provided a preliminary materials list.
-This note documents the process of the design and build, making sure not to reveal any of the details supplied in the Oakwood Garden Rooms build pack.
+I also bought from them parts for the rod system for the footings, and a 'build pack' that crucially provided a preliminary materials list.
+This note documents the process of the design and build, but making sure not to reveal any of the details supplied in the Oakwood Garden Rooms build pack.

+{{ macros.pair_layout(
+     macros.image('garden-workshop/3D.png'),
+     macros.image('garden-workshop/corner-windows.jpg')) }}

 ## Groundworks